What Is a Wireless “Dead Zone”? Here’s How to Spot and Fix Them

-What is a Wireless Dead Zone?
+What Is a Wi-Fi Dead Zone?

 How to Detect Wireless Dead Zones